datascienceguide/datascienceguide.github.io/_posts/prediction/classification/2016-10-29-naive-bayes-classifier.md

 $$ P(cheat = y | refund = n \: and \: M.S. = s) = \frac{ 2/3 \times 3/3 \times 3/10}{3/10 \times 1 \times 2/3+ 4/7 \times 2/7 \times 7/10} = 7/11 $$

-Based on the data, our assumptions of independance, we predict that with 7/11 (63.63%) probability the person cheated on their taxes.
-The posterior probablity is 7/11 compared to the 3/10 (33.33%) prior probability.
+Based on the data, our assumptions of independence, we predict that with 7/11 (63.63%) probability the person cheated on their taxes.
+The posterior probability is 7/11 compared to the 3/10 (33.33%) prior probability.

 ## Numerical Predictors

-Naive bayes can also work with numerical  features, but they must first be transformed into categorical values.
+Naive Bayes can also work with numerical  features, but they must first be transformed into categorical values.
 One option is to use binning described in [Preparing Data](datascienceguide.github.io/preparing-data/) and the other option (and common practice) is to assume a (usually normal) distribution and probability density function based on the mean ($$mu$$)and standard deviation $$\sigma$$of the dataset.
 This assumption can be done by plotting a histogram of the data in addition to computing the mean and standard deviation.

 The following is the equation for a normal distribution: